alan-turing-institute/scivision/docs/user_guide.md

 In brief, the notebook demonstrates the aforementioned five lines of code like so:

-1. Loading a pretrained (ImageNet) model, which was previously added to the scivision catalog with the name "scivision-test-plugin" (as per :ref:`extending-the-scivision-catalog`)
+1. Loading a pretrained (ImageNet) model, which was previously added to the scivision catalog with the name "scivision-test-plugin"
     `model = load_pretrained_model('/path/to/model/repo')`
 2. Using the "default" scivision catalog to find a matching dataset, which the loaded model can be run on `default_catalog.compatible_datasources(<model name>)`